Model 71 Measuring Device

 (If none of this manual preparation is actually done and the machine is left idle, it will occasionally find things to do of it's own accord.)

-Physically, the Model 71 is constructed of excruciatingly correct and luscious materials and components; veneered cabinetry, deep-etched copper plate, bakelite knobs; delicate glass, rubber, and nickel-plate probe assembly, and ancient and beautiful electro - mechanical graphical displays (for presenting the symbolic results of the calculations) and an optical "single plane" display for operational status.
+Physically, the Model 71 is constructed of excruciatingly correct and luscious materials and components; veneered cabinetry, deep-etched copper plate, bakelite knobs; delicate glass, rubber, and nickel-plate probe assembly, an ancient and beautiful electro - mechanical graphical displays (for presenting the symbolic results of the calculations) and an optical "single plane" display for operational status.

 The cabinet once housed a Beckman portable laboratory pH meter; the sample-measuring probe assembly mounted inside the chamber on the front of the unit are original, though modified to use nontoxic solutions.
 Test vials and a bottle of reagent needed for testing (including a recipe for the preparation thereof) are contained in a pouch within the removable cover.
 The front panel is quarter-inch-thick copper plate, deep-etched and corroded, hand-machined to accommodate the display units and controls.
 All other hardware is brass and new-old-stock phenolic.